TheRumble/OpenXCOM-3DS/README.md

 On Windows, install devkitPro using the official installer.

+---

 ### 2. Use the Correct Terminal on Windows

-Windows users should run all build commands from the **devkitPro MinGW64** terminal installed with devkitPro.
+Windows users should run all commands in this guide from the **devkitPro MinGW64** terminal installed with devkitPro.

 Do **not** use: